 - have been brought in to address the demand for courts to deal with claims accrued from the general stay on possession claims and the possible increase in demand caused by economic consequences as a result of Covid-19;

 - aim to reduce the backlog and take into account the effect of Covid-19 so that it maintains confidence in the fairness and outcomes of possession proceedings when disputes arise between landlords and tenants; place a strong emphasis on reaching an early settlement.

 - Hearings will be broken down into 5-minute review hearings and 15-minute substantive hearings to decide claims where appropriate to do so.

-- Guidance for social and private landlords will be provided to encourage and guide the parties on reaching settlement.
+- Guidance for social and private landlords will be provided to encourage and guide the parties in reaching a settlement.

-- The court has designated 160 staff to serve as liaison for these guidelines.
+- The court has designated 160 staff to serve as liaisons for these guidelines.

 - 200 additional judges have been assembled to assist as required.